fernnbr/born2besad/README.md

 <p align="center">
 </p>

-is a Linux security module that implements mandatory access control (MAC) to restrict programs' capabilities and access to system resources.
+is a **Linux security module that implements mandatory access control (MAC) to restrict programs' capabilities and access to system resources**.

 It works by assigning security profiles to applications that define what files they can access, what capabilities they have, and what network operations they can perform.
 Unlike SELinux, **AppArmor uses file paths rather than labels**, making it simpler to configure and understand.

 Profiles can run in either enforcement mode (blocking violations) or complain mode (logging violations without blocking).

 AppArmor is particularly popular in Ubuntu and SUSE distributions, **providing an additional layer of defense by limiting the damage that compromised applications can cause**, even if they're running with elevated privileges.

 ## Advantages of a Strong Password